astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-recipe-exploration.md

 > Finally, the algorithm would generate recommendations and show how the recommendations made the user a more diverse chef.

 ## My Role
 Because this was a team project, we tried to define clear roles - data wrangling & EDA, algorithm development, visualization development, project management, and technical writing.
 My role was technically two-fold: project manager and algorithm developer.
-However, as project manager and the team member with the most experience with `plotly` and `dash`, I ended up supporting the visualization development heavily.
-My graphic designer wife also provided valuable input from a UI side.
+However, as project manager and the team member with the most experience with `plotly` and `dash`, I ended up supporting the visualization development heavily and filling in elsewhere as needed to meet deadlines.

 ## Approach
 After outlining the user experience above, the team came up with the project plan below.